chevereto/v3-docs/get-started/updating.md

 Make sure to always have a working backup of your database and your code modifications (if any).
 Keep in mind that after the update you will need to re-apply your modifications.
 :::

-## From the command-line (3.19+)
+## CLI update (3.19+)

 ::: tip Recommended
-The CLI update is recommended as it has zero chances to fail due to time execution limitations.
-Try to always update from CLI if possible.
+This is recommended as it has zero chances to fail due to time execution limitations.
 :::

 * Run the following command: